chronoxor/FastBinaryEncoding/README.md

   --final               Generate Final protocol code --json                Generate JSON protocol code
 ```

+# Build domain model
+Generated domain model represented with source code for particular languages.
+Just add it to your project and build it.
+However there are several building
+dependencies that worth to be mentioned.

+### C++
+* C++ standard is limited to be C++17 in order to have the implementation of
+  std::optional;
+* JSON protocol is implemented using [RapidJSON](http://rapidjson.org) library
+  and its headers should be available (it is header only library);

+### C#
+* JSON protocol is implemented using [Json.NET](https://www.newtonsoft.com/json)
+  library and its package should be imported using NuGet;
+* Fast JSON serrialization libraty is also available - [Utf8Json ](https://github.com/neuecc/Utf8Json).
+  If you want to try it, you should import is with NuGet and build domain model
+  with 'UTF8JSON' definition;

+### Java
+* JSON protocol is implemented using [Gson](https://github.com/google/gson)
+  library and its package should be imported using Maven;

+### JavaScript
+* JavaScript domain model is implemented using ECMAScript 6 (classes, etc.)

+### Python
+* Python domain model is implemented using Python 3.7 (time.time_ns())

 # Packages and import
 Packages are declared with package name and structs offset (optional).
 Offset